40 Best DIY Gift Ideas for Any Occasion

 Lack of sleep can have serious effects on health, including reduced brain and cognitive function, weight gain and obesity, heart disease, adrenal fatigue, autoimmune diseases, diabetes, stroke, decreased sex drive, reduced work performance, increased accidents, and much, much more.

 The design of your bedroom can have an enormous impact on your sleep quality.
-If you’re having trouble falling asleep or staying asleep, follow these bedroom design and organization tips to help you get a great night’s rest.
+If you’re having trouble falling asleep or staying asleep, follow these Easy Bedroom Tips to finally sleep better and wake up feeling refreshed and energized!

 For more natural sleep tips that really work, check out the following:

 If you regularly wake up sore and stiff, you may need a new mattress.

 According to Consumer Reports, you should change your mattress every 5 to 10 years when it wears out.
 Few mattresses can last longer than that and still provide a good night’s sleep.

 I really like the new online mattress companies that have been cropping up the past few years, including Nectar, Casper, and Leesa, to name a few.
 You might be afraid to buy a mattress online, and I totally understand.
 However, most of these companies offer free shipping and let you try the mattress for around 100 days risk free with easy returns.

 Experts recommend replacing your pillow every 12 to 18 months.
 Pillows can lose their support quickly with nightly use, and dust mites love pillows (if you don’t use a pillow cover), which may cause allergy attacks.

 I use the Nest Easy Breather pillow, and I can’t recommend it enough!